EmuDeck/emudeck.github.io/docs/wip/emudeck-update-mm-dd-yyyy.md

     * Added migration support for the new melonDSDS RetroArch core
         * Migration tool will automatically copy, **not delete**, saves and configurations from the old melonDS core to the new new melonDSDS RetroArch core
-        * Use the "Nintendo DS - RetroArch melonDS DS" parser in Steam ROM Manager or select it in EmulationStation-DE's alternate emulators list to try it out!
+        * Use the "Nintendo DS - RetroArch melonDS DS" parser in Steam ROM Manager or select it in ES-DE's alternate emulators list to try it out!
         * [#956](https://github.com/dragoonDorise/EmuDeck/pull/956)
     * Fixed Hardcore Mode for FBNeo RetroAchievements
     * Added buildbot downloader to automatically download shaders, PPSSPP files, assets, and info files